hallambaker/Mathematical-Mesh/Outputs/Documents/Examples/SchemaPINFunction.md

-For example, to generate saltedPIN for the pin AAI6-EZFH-RZFI-2AHG-MI used to authenticate a Device action:
+For example, to generate saltedPIN for the pin ACFR-G2S3-K6IF-TBUA-6U used to authenticate a an action of type Device:

 ~~~~
-pin = AAI6-EZFH-RZFI-2AHG-MI
+pin = ACFR-G2S3-K6IF-TBUA-6U
 action = message.

 alg = UdfAlg (PIN)